Changes to council services

 Our building control page has information on changes to site inspections during the coronavirus emergency.

 Care and support for adults

-If you have questions and concerns about your care or that of a family member there is a lot of helpful information on our Find information for adults, children and families website.
-If you need to speak to someone you can call us on 01454 868007, however lines will be busy and we need to prioritise help to the most vulnerable.
+If you have questions and concerns about your care or that of a family member, you can find helpful information on our Find information for adults, children and families website.
+If you need to speak to someone, you can call us on 01454 868007.

 Visit the NHS website for information and advice about the coronavirus.